The story of my Veteran Familia.

 (Picture not found)

-My own Dad fought in the Vietnam War.
-My Nana (his mother) wrote letters to the President to have my drafted Dad not fight in the actual war because she already had a husband who had PTSD because of WWII and she lost her oldest son (above) while in the Navy.
-They agreed and sent him to Germany to protect the Nuclear plants:
+My Nana (his mother) must have been distraught with the fact that her only son was alive and was in the middle of combat.
+She ended up writing a letter to the President requesting to have my drafted Dad not fight in the actual war because she already had a husband who had PTSD and lost her oldest son (above) while in the Navy.
+They agreed and sent him to Germany to protect the Nuclear plants.
+Even though my father was drafted, he went and fought.
+Thank you to my Dad for serving in the Army and fighting for our Independence.
+I of course send a million hugs to my Dad!

 (Picture not found)